DataDog/dd-otel-host-profiler/README.md

 docker-compose up
 ```

-The profiler will submit profiling data to the Datadog Agent using the value of DD_OTEL_HOST_PROFILER_SERVICE as the service name.
+The profiler will submit profiling data to the Datadog Agent using the value of DD_SERVICE as the service name.

 # Legal